feast-dev/feast/docs/roadmap.md

 The list below contains the functionality that contributors are planning to develop for Feast.

 * We welcome contribution to all items in the roadmap!
-* Have questions about the roadmap?
-Go to the Slack channel to ask on #feast-development.

 * **Data Sources**
   * [x] [Snowflake source](https://docs.feast.dev/reference/data-sources/snowflake)